virtual-labs/exp-bipolar-inverter-iitr/experiment/theory.md

 </center>

-Here, $m_a$ is the factor of amplitude modulation, equal to the ratio of the sinusoidal control signal and the triangular carrier signal.
+Here, m<sub>a</sub> is the factor of amplitude modulation, equal to the ratio of the sinusoidal control signal and the triangular carrier signal.
 On the basis of Equation (5) one can draw a very important conclusion that the average value of the output voltage is a sinusoidal function having the frequency of the control signals f<sub>1</sub> (dashed line in Fig. 4 (b))